Dimibe/grouped_list/README.md

 You can use all fields from `ListView` but you have to specify three extra fields:

+#### Required Parameters:

-* The first one is `elements`.
-Here you need to pass the data you want to group.
+* `elements`: A list of the data you want to display in the list.
-* After that you need to specify the `groupBy` function.
-All elements which share the same value are displayed in the same section.
+* `groupBy`: Function which maps an element to its grouped value.
-* Last you need to specify the `groupSeperator`.
-This is a Widget which is used as an section seperator.
+* `groupSeperator`: Function which returns an Widget which is used as an section seperator.

 ```Dart
 Widget _buildGroupSeperator(dynamic groupByValue) {